WaterFutures/EPyT-Flow/docs/tut.intro.rst

 The nodes in the graph do not only model junctions but also consumers -- i.e. locations where water is taken (i.e. consumed) from the WDN.
-Consequently, different nodes might have different elevations which make the use of pumps necessary.
+Consequently, different nodes might have different elevations which makes the use of pumps necessary.
 Water consumption is modeled by demand patterns that describe how much water is consumed over time -- each node in the graph can have its own demand pattern.
-Furthermore, there exit different types of nodes:
+Furthermore, there exist different types of nodes:

 +-------------+-------------------------------------------------------------------------------------------+
 | Type        | Description                                                                               |